jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         )
     ```
     the terminal updates to show a `NameError` for `this_year`
-- let's add a definition for it to the top of `test_person_factory.py`
+- let us add a definition for it to the top of `test_person_factory.py`
     ```python
     import unittest
     import person